 So, to make sure that you enjoy your Roman tour to the fullest, try to visit the places that we have mentioned in the sections below –

-Tours of Rome cannot be completed if you do not visit the Colosseum which happens to be the largest amphitheatre the world has seen till date.
+Tours of Rome cannot be completed if you do not visit the Colosseum which happens to be the largest amphitheater the world has seen to date.
 It is no wonder that this Roman monument has a place in the Guinness Book of World Records!

-The construction works for the monument was occluded way back in 80 AD.
+The construction works for the monument occluded way back in 80 AD.
 Back in the day, it was used to host events and games.
-It was also used to host circuses, festivals and theatrical performances.
+It was also used to host circuses, festivals, and theatrical performances.

-Vatican City is the residence for the great Pope.
-It is also unique in its own way as it is recognised as the smallest state in the world which covers less than half of a square kilometre.
+Vatican City is the residence of the great Pope.
+It is also unique in its own way as it is recognized as the smallest state in the world which covers less than half of a square kilometer.

 It is home to the –